 RNF111 (Ring Finger Protein 111) is a Protein Coding gene.
-Diseases associated with RNF111 include subclavian steal syndrome.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include ligase activity and ubiquitin protein ligase activity.
+Among its related pathways are Gene Expression and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin protein ligase activity.
 An important paralog of this gene is RNF165.

 UniProtKB/Swiss-Prot for RNF111 Gene